Table of Contents

 - Don't give up.

 People who have depression sometimes think about suicide.
 This thinking is a common part of the depression.
 If you have thoughts about hurting yourself, tell someone.
-You could tell your doctor, your friends, your family, or call your local suicide hotline, such as the National Suicide Prevention Lifeline at 1-800-273-8255.
+You could tell your doctor, your friends, or your family.
+Or you could call your local suicide hotline, such as the National Suicide Prevention Lifeline at 1-800-273-8255.

 Get help right away.
-There are people who can help you, and depression can be successfully treated.
+There are people who can help you.
+Depression can be successfully treated.

 - I've been feeling ______.
 Could I be depressed?

 - Do I need treatment?
 What are my treatment options?